 Our experiences shape us, and here at Therapy Directory we think a certain level of self-reflection is important.
 It isn’t about obsessing over the past, it’s about learning from the past and using what we’ve learnt to help us create a purposeful future.

-The promise of a new year and a fresh start can be intoxicating and you may want to dive straight in to setting goals and intentions, but taking some time to reflect on the past first is incredibly useful.
+While you may want to dive straight into setting goals and intentions, but taking some time to reflect on the past first is incredibly useful.

 Doing this needn’t be a chore.
 There are plenty of reflection journals and prompts online to help, but all you really need is a pen, some paper and your brain.